centreon/centreon-documentation/versioned_docs/version-23.04/health/centreon-agent.md

 ### Testing that you can access the Centreon Cloud Platform

-Once installation and configuration are done, the following command can be used to test the connection between the Agent and the Centreon Cloud Platform:
+Once installation and configuration are done, the following command can be used to test the connection between Helios and the Centreon Cloud Platform:

 ```
 centreon-agent ping --config [path to your centreon-agent.yml file]
 ```

-The Agent will then return one of the following:
+Helios will then return one of the following:

 - **Unable to reach the Centreon Cloud Platform, check your network configuration**

 - **Centreon Cloud Platform reached successfully but your token is not recognized**

-- **Centreon Cloud Platform reached successfully and authentication was successful**: the Agent is properly connected to our platform.
+- **Centreon Cloud Platform reached successfully and authentication was successful**: Helios is properly connected to our platform.

 ### Help